 - Third-party recruiters who are hiring for positions within their own organization and will be the employee’s full-time employer may post these positions on our database.

-- Third-party recruiters who are hiring for full-time permanent salaried positions requiring a bachelor’s degree outside their organization may have positions posted provided they include the name of the organization they are recruiting for in the posting.
+- Third-party recruiters who are hiring for full-time professional positions requiring a bachelor’s degree outside their organization may have positions posted provided they include the name of the organization they are recruiting for in the posting.
 Additionally, contact information for the client employer must be provided upon our request.

 - Third party recruiters who directly charge candidates are prohibited.